-The Master Audio panel enables you to control the output volume level, mute audio output, and mute the line-out feed.
-To display Master Audio, click Layout > Master Audio.
+The Master Audio panel enables you to control the output volume level, mute audio output, and mute the line-out feed for Preview and Live displays.
+To display Master Audio for Preview and Live displays, click Layout > Master Audio.
+Click again to hide the Master audio controls.

-The Master Volume control enables you to adjust the master audio volume.
+The Preview and Live Master Volume control enables you to adjust the master audio volume for Preview and Live separately.
 Click and drag the slider control up or down to set the volume.
 The decibel scale next to the slider indicates the audio level.
+When you take a Preview shot live, the Live audio controls are set to the levels set in Preview.

-The Master Mute button controls the mute of the master audio (what your viewers hear).
+The Master Mute button controls the mute of the Live master audio (what your viewers hear).
 Even when you mute the output, the encoder still generates audio but it is silent.
-If you don't want to broadcast audio, modify the Encoder Presets to not process audio through the encoder.
+If you do not want to broadcast audio, modify the Encoder Presets to not process audio through the encoder.

-The Line-Out Mute button controls what you hear locally.
+The Preview and Live Line-Out Mute buttons control what you hear locally.
 When line-out is muted, audio is not sent to your headphones or speakers, but your viewers still hear it.
+The two controls are mutually exclusive -- you cannot have both on at the same time, but you can mute both.